Energy-minimizing Mappings of Complex Projective Spaces: Lower Bounds for Energy Functionals of Mappings

-Suppose $p > 2$ and equality holds for $E_{p}(F)$ in Theorem \ref{cpn_p_energy_thm}.
-Equality then holds in (\ref{cpn_p_pf_eqn_1}), which implies $F$ is energy minimizing in its homotopy class and is therefore a stable harmonic map, in particular smooth, and pluriharmonic by Theorem \ref{ohnita_theorem}.
-We also have equality in H\"older's inequality in (\ref{cpn_p_pf_eqn_2}), which implies $|dF|$ is constant and therefore that equality holds in Theorem \ref{cpn_p_energy_thm} for all $p \geq 2$.
-Letting $\omega^{*}$ be the closed $2$-form associated to the Hermitian form $F^{*}g$ as in Theorem \ref{bochner_result}, for $\mathcal{P} \in \mathcal{L}$ we have:
+Suppose $p > 2$ and equality holds for $E_{p}(F)$.
+Equality then holds in (\ref{cpn_p_pf_eqn_1}), which implies $F$ is energy-minimizing in its homotopy class and pluriharmonic by Theorem \ref{ohnita_theorem}.
+Equality also holds in H\"older's inequality in (\ref{cpn_p_pf_eqn_2}), which implies $|dF|^{2}$ is constant and $F$ is a homothety by Lemma \ref{pluri_homothety_lemma}.
+The harmonicity of $F$ implies its image is a minimal submanifold. \end{proof}